nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 Package Manager makes it easy to update your packages and platforms.
 You can use the Package Manager tool to locate and install updates and new features for the packages that are already installed.

->**Note**
->
+> [!NOTE]
->Before you begin to update a package, ensure that Package Manager has access to the repository that contains the packages and you have access to the Internet.
+> Before you begin to update a package, ensure that Package Manager has access to the repository that contains the packages and you have access to the Internet.

-Tizen Studio notifies you with the **Updates available** button that appears in the **Package Manager** window, if new updates are available for your existing Tizen Studio packages and platforms.
+Tizen Studio notifies you with the **Updates available** button that appears in the **Package Manager** window if new updates are available for your existing Tizen Studio packages and platforms.

 To update the existing packages, click **Updates available**.